agmath/agmath.github.io/OpenIntroCompanionSite.md

 | 14 | Chi-Square Goodness of Fit and Independence | <a href="https://agmath.github.io/OpenIntroCompanions/14_ChiSquare.html" target="_blank">Static, R</a> |
 | 18 | One-Way ANOVA | <a href="https://agmath.github.io/OpenIntroCompanions/18_ANOVA.html" target="_blank">Static, R</a> |
 | 19 | Introduction to Linear Regression | <a href="https://agmath.github.io/OpenIntroCompanions/19_LinearRegression_Lab.html" target="_blank">Static, R</a> |

+### Old Versions

+If you're looking for the older versions of the interactive notebooks that are installed via the `{AppliedStatsInteractive}` R package or accessed via Posit Cloud, they're still available!
+Here are [the instructions](https://agmath.github.io/IntroductoryStatistics/AccessingInteractiveNotes.html) for installing R, RStudio, and the companion notebooks package for individuals interested in working with R locally.
+For those wishing to work in Posit Cloud, here's [a link to the workspace](https://posit.cloud/content/6328402).
+Because the Quarto Live versions accessed via the links above are accessible to a broader audience, my focus will be on maintaining and updating those moving forward.
+While I'll no longer be actively updating the notebooks in `{AppliedStatsInteractive}`, you are free to clone [the GitHub repository](https://github.com/agmath/AppliedStatsInteractive) and update your own versions as you see fit.

 ---